daveoconnor/racetimer/README.md

 ## Group Start

 1. Set the number of boats (if starting them all at once)
-1. Alt-A to start
+1. Ctrl-Alt-A to start
-1. Alt-[1-9] for when the specified crosses the finish line
+1. Ctrl-Alt-[1-9] for when the specified crosses the finish line

 ## Staggered Start

-1. Alt-[1-9] to start a numbered boat.
+1. Ctrl-Alt-[1-9] to start a numbered boat.
-1. Alt-[1-9] to mark a boat as finished.
+1. Ctrl-Alt-[1-9] to mark a boat as finished.

 # Result tabulation